FRRouting/frr/doc/user/zebra.rst

 ==================

 Zebra supports importing an alternate routing table into the main unicast RIB (URIB).
-An imported table will continously sync all changes to the main URIB as routes are added or deleted from the alternate table.
+An imported table will continuously sync all changes to the main URIB as routes are added or deleted from the alternate table.
 Zebra also supports importing into the main multicast RIB (MRIB) which can be used to affect how multicast RPF lookups are performed as described in :ref: `_pim-multicast-rib`.